 Homemade Twix Bars

+Homemade Twix Bars have a shortbread crust topped with caramel and chocolate.
 When I’m raiding my kid’s Halloween stash, you can be sure that Twix candy bars are the first ones I go for.
-Now, you can make Homemade Twix Bars at home!
+Now, you can make this dessert at home!

 HOMEMADE TWIX BARS

 Laundry.
 Ugh.
 Mother’s Day was yesterday and if I were to be graded on my skills as a mother I would definitely get a ‘D’ in laundry.
 Okay, maybe a ‘C’.

 I’m really good at washing all the clothes.
 I’m obsessed with the smell of laundry detergent and find myself strolling down the detergent aisle at the store even when I’m not buying it.

 I’m even good at drying all of the clothes.
 I love the smell of dryer sheets.
 What can I say?
 I’m a smell girl.